DreymaR/BigBagKbdTrixPKL/Layouts/Semimak/README.md

 ![Semimak AngleWideSym-ISO help image](./Semimak_ISO-AWS_EPKL.png)

 _Semimak AngleWideSym on an ISO keyboard.
-The © key is a Compose key._
+The © key can be a Compose key, or whatever you wish._

 <br><br>